This 3-move wall Pilates workout can help build a stronger core and improve your balance

 1. Wall Pilates may be more accessible for some people

-Wall Pilates is certainly more accessible than other popular types like reformer Pilates.
-Since it's beginner-friendly and you don't need any equipment, anyone can do it - regardless of their fitness level or workout environment.
+Wall Pilates is more accessible than other popular types.
+Since it's beginner-friendly and you don't need any equipment, anyone can do it, regardless of their fitness level or workout environment.

-"Unlike traditional Pilates, which often requires specialised equipment, wall Pilates can be practised with just a wall and minimal extras," she says.
+"Unlike traditional Pilates, which often requires specialised equipment, wall Pilates can be practised with just a wall and minimal extras," says Lucas.
 "This makes it an attractive option for people looking to practice Pilates at home or in spaces with limited equipment.
 The wall serves as a versatile tool, offering resistance, support, and feedback, which aids in perfecting technique and deepening the effectiveness of each exercise."

 2. It's great for injury recovery

-While wall Pilates has found a new audience in recent years, it's been around for decades as a useful tool in rehabilitation settings, says Lucas.
-"The controlled and supportive nature of wall-based exercises makes them ideal for individuals recovering from injuries or surgeries," she says.
+While wall Pilates has found a new audience in recent years, it's been around for decades as an exercise rehabilitation tool, says Lucas.
+"The controlled and supportive nature of wall-based exercises makes them ideal for individuals recovering from injuries or surgeries," she explains.

 It's also a lower-impact form of the workout, so it may be suitable for those looking to do Pilates every day as well.
-The traditional form of Pilates, while very beneficial, is likely too intense for everyday practice for many people.
+While very beneficial, traditional Pilates is likely too intense for many people's daily practice.

 3. Wall Pilates focuses on core strength and stability